corrode/corrode.github.io/content/blog/prototyping/index.md

 }
 ```

-Chances are, you won't need the flexibility at all.
+Chances are, you won't need the flexibility after all.

 In summary, generics are powerful, but they can make the code harder to read and write.
 Avoid them until you have a clear idea of what you're doing.